DFXswiss/services/README.md

 #### Standalone

 DFX services can be integrated using a browser redirect to [services.dfx.swiss](https://services.dfx.swiss/) with the desired parameters (see [below](#query-parameters)).
 For standalone usage, the `redirect-uri` parameter should be provided.

-On cancel or completion (see [closing](#closing)), the user will be redirected to this URI.
-Depending on the type of closing, a suffix will be appended to the URI and parameters will be provided.
+On cancel or completion, the user will be redirected to this URI (see [redirect](#redirect)).

-- Cancel: redirected to `{redirect-url}`
-- Buy: redirected to `{redirect-url}/buy`
-- Sell: redirected to `{redirect-url}/sell` with the following parameters:

-  - `routeId`: sell route ID (get details from [route endpoint](https://api.dfx.swiss/swagger#/Sell/SellController_getSell), authentication required)
-  - `amount`: amount to sell
-  - `asset`: asset to sell
-  - `blockchain`: transfer blockchain
-  - `isComplete`: is `true`, if blockchain transaction is already executed

 #### Iframe

 DFX services can be integrated by opening [services.dfx.swiss](https://services.dfx.swiss/) with the desired parameters (see [below](#query-parameters)) in an Iframe.
 See the [code example](#iframe-example) below.

 On cancel or completion, a message will be sent on the window object of the browser.
 See [below](#close-message) for details on the message format.
+If a redirect URI is specified, the user will be redirected to this URI (see [redirect](#redirect)).

 #### Web Component